 - Understand the basics of how to identify moths

-PLEASE NOTE: There is no accommodation, refreshments, or meal facilities provided with this course.
+PLEASE NOTE: There is no accommodation or meal facilities provided with this course.
+Refreshments (tea and coffee) will be available.
 If we are unable to reach viable numbers for this course, we will inform you of the course cancellation 4-5 weeks prior to the course run.
 We would recommend when purchasing accommodation and/or travel you should take out your own insurance.

 Bookings will close if course capacity is reached.